visualpharm/Lunacy/docs/index_updated.md

  </summary>

  <br>
- To delete an icon from collection just hover the mouse cursor over the icon and click on the trash sign that will come up.
-A dialog will further ask you to confirm and proceed with the deletion.
+ To delete an icon from a collection, hover the mouse cursor over the icon.
+Click on the trash can sign that will come up.
+A dialog will further guide you to confirm and proceed with the deletion:

  <p align="center">